 Well, XOBXOB (pronounced zob-zob) happens to be BOXBOX, backwards.
 We kind of liked that.

 First, sign up for an account.
-Then, check out the sample projects and resources.
-Then make and connect something!
+Next, check out the tutorials and resources.
+Then, make and connect something!

 Around XOBXOB we're focused on simple.
-From signup to sample projects to tools, we're trying to make it all easy.
+From signup to tutorials to tools, we're trying to make it all easy.
 So you can focus on your project, not the technology.

 Strictly speaking, to make projects, yes.
-But, XOBXOB is designed so you don't have to be much of a programmer.
-Check out our projects section to get a better idea what it takes.
+But, XOBXOB is designed so you don't have to program much.
+Check out our tutorials to get a better idea what it takes.

 First, you need a thing connected to the Internet.
 The thing can be physical, like an Arduino.
 Or, virtual, like a web browser on your smart phone or laptop.
 Even though you only need one thing, XOBXOB is actually more interesting if you have two things, like an Arduino and a smart phone.

 Well, you can use an ethernet shield.
-But if you're just experimenting, we have a way to simulate having a shield (hint: check out the Blink:Arduino + Connector project).
+But if you're just experimenting, we have a way to simulate having a shield (hint: check out the Blink:Arduino + Connector tutorial).